Baltoli/project-docs/notes/log.md

   when I merge it to master it's not totally horrific to look at.
 * Implemented a few small misbehaving programs to demonstrate the kinds of behaviour that the lock automata attempt to catch.
-* TODO for tomorrow: spilt these up, as they all use the same 'locking' implementation - a couple of extra headers etc. means that all each example needs to be is the 'do_work' function after including `lock.h` (so that details of the test harness can be changed more easily - currently duplicated across all the examples).

 ## 20/12/2016